Back to Insights

 Market highlights for the quarter include:

-• Cap rates for single-tenant industrial increased slightly to 5.96%.
-The national industrial availability rate increased to 6.3% as conditions eased due to a short-term oversupply.
+• Cap rates for single-tenant industrial decreased slightly to 5.85%.
+The national industrial availability rate flattened at 6.3% as conditions eased due to a short-term oversupply.
+Cap rates across all markets were primarily down.
+Edmonton remained unchanged.
+Calgary and Ottawa reported increases, while Vancouver, Toronto, Montreal, Quebec City, and Halifax reported decreases.

+• Downtown Class “AA” office cap rates decreased slightly to 6.68%.
+The national office availability rate decreased by 60 basis points to 17.5% quarter-over-quarter.
 Cap rates across all markets were primarily up.
-Edmonton and Toronto remained unchanged.
-Vancouver, Ottawa, Montreal, and Halifax reported increases, while Calgary and Quebec City reported decreases.
+Toronto and Halifax remained unchanged.
+Vancouver, Edmonton, Calgary, and Quebec City reported increases, while Ottawa and Montreal reported decreases.

-• Downtown Class “AA” office cap rates increased to 6.70%.
-The national office availability rate increased to a record high of 18.2%.
-Cap rates across all markets were primarily down.
-Calgary remained unchanged.
-Toronto, Ottawa, and Halifax reported increases, while Vancouver, Edmonton, Montreal, and Quebec City reported decreases.

 Barometer highlights

-• Toronto – Multi-tenant industrial and food-anchored retail strip
+• Toronto – Food-anchored retail strip

-• Halifax – Suburban multiple-unit residential
+• Halifax Suburban multiple unit residential

 • Vancouver – Food-anchored retail strip